Jpschnabel117/Seikiseki/README.md

 ### Quirks

-- Currently data before the 90s from the rocketLaunch API is not fully fleshed out, Because of that i have split the before 1990 and after, as two options for the graph.
+- Currently data before the 90s from the rocketLaunch API is not fully fleshed out

 ## Contributing